LivelyDismay/magnum-opus/postinstall.md

 Launch ModOrganizer.exe from inside your installation folder (the one you chose for the modlist when you first installed it via the Wabbajack app).
 There's a big bar on the right side that says `F4SE`.
 This is how you will launch the game from now on. **You need to launch the game in this exact way every time in order to play with the installed mods.**

+The first launch may take a few minutes.
+A lot of data is being opened, parsed, and cached.
+Future launches should be a bit quicker.
+Please be patient.

 [[Top]](#table-of-contents)

 ---